StallionCognitive/WordBuzz/Privacy_Policy.md

 # WordBuzz
 Date of Last Revision: 20/10/18

-1. What type of information does UrbanWalls collect?
+1. What type of information does WordBuzz collect?
 We are not collecting any user information like username/email.

 2. Third Party Advertisers.